-However, writing in The Times, on 3rd June 2020, and as also reported here, Johnson appears to have made a wide offer to all those eligible to hold a BNO passport if China imposes a national security law.
+However, writing in The Times, on 3rd June 2020, Johnson appears to have made a wide offer to all those eligible to hold a BNO passport if China imposes a national security law.

 In a remarkable statement, Boris Johnson said,

 “If China imposes its national security law, the British government will change its immigration rules and allow any holder of these passports from Hong Kong to come to the UK for a renewable period of 12 months and be given further immigration rights including the right to work which would place them on the route to citizenship.”

 Britain would allow holders of BNO passports to remain in the UK for 12 months on a renewable basis and be given the right to work, placing them on a possible path to UK citizenship.

 But what does Johnson’s statement mean?
 Firstly, we would highlight that Mr Johnson’s statement is just that: a statement.
 It is not the law.
 Furthermore, Mr Johnson words are clearly designed to put pressure on China, and it remains to be seen whether he would ever follow through with this offer.

 Given that the UK has just left the EU in large part due to concerns about controlling immigration under pressure from the right-wing elements of his party, Johnson’s Conservative party might well stop Mr Johnson from enacting such a measure.
 That is of course assuming that Johnson’s offer is genuine in the first place, something which cannot be taken for granted with Johnson.

 If Hong Kong citizens cannot bank on Johnson, what other measures might be available for Hong Kong citizens to secure British nationality for themselves or their children?

 The British Nationality (Hong Kong) Selection Scheme – can the third generation acquire British citizenship?